oKempi/Fandle/README.md

 - If you specify that: "*spaces* == **True**" the command writes the list with spaces

-- Takes your pre-defined arguemts and uses them to write them into a file
+- Takes your pre-defined arguemts and writes them into a file

 ### **write_tuple** (arguments: tuple, file (variable that opens the file), spaces(True/False)

-- If you specify that: "*spaces* == **True**" the command writes the tuple with spaces
+- If you specify that: "*spaces* == **True**" the command writes the list with spaces

-- Takes your pre-defined arguments and uses them to write them into a file
+- Takes your pre-defined arguemts and writes them into a file

 ### **write_set** (arguments: set, file (variable that opens the file), spaces(True/False)

-- If you specify that: "*spaces* == **True**" the command writes the set with spaces
+- If you specify that: "*spaces* == **True**" the command writes the list with spaces

-- Takes your pre-defined arguments and uses them to write them into a file
+- Takes your pre-defined arguemts and writes them into a file

 ### **sort** (arguments: constant)